Blu3Hrt/Retro_Roulette/README.md

 ### Twitch Integration
 1. **Twitch Connection:** Sign in to Twitch and manage channel point rewards for pausing shuffles and forcing game swaps, enhancing viewer interaction.

+## Using with OBS

+For streamers, here are some tips for integrating Retro Roulette with OBS:

+- **Full Screen Mode:** Play in full screen to maintain a consistent capture size, which is especially helpful if you're not familiar with advanced OBS settings.
+- **Window Capture:** If you do use windowed mode, set up a window capture source for consistent streaming quality across different games.
+- **Disable Messages:** In Retro Roulette, go to `View` and uncheck `Display Messages` to prevent save/load messages from appearing during your stream.

 ## BizHawk Compatibility
 Retro Roulette has been tested with [BizHawk version 2.9.1](https://tasvideos.org/BizHawk/ReleaseHistory#Bizhawk291).
 Ensure you have this version installed for optimal performance and compatibility.